-1. BMI (under 18kg/m2 or over 40kg/m2):
+1. Is your BMI under 18.5 (<18.5)kg/m2 or over 40kg/m2 (>40)?

-A BMI below 18 kg/m2 is classed as 'underweight' whereas a BMI over 40 is classed as 'Level 3 Obesity' (very severe).
-Underweight and obese clients are often at risk of malnutrition, and deranged pathologies such as high/low blood sugar levels, cholesterol and blood pressure.
+A BMI below 18.5kg/m2 is classed as underweight, whereas a BMI over 40kg/m2 is classed as 'Level 3 Obesity' (very severe).
+Underweight and obese clients are often at risk of malnutrition and deranged pathologies such as high/low blood sugar levels, cholesterol and blood pressure.

 It is important to note that BMI is a calculation based on total body weight and total body height.
-BMI does not take the type of weight into consideration, and therefore may place a client who displays a high level of muscle mass into the obese category.
-It is therefore essential for the Nutritional Advisor/NRN to consider the distribution of total body weight and not to draw conclusions based only on this number.
+BMI does not take the type of weight (muscle or fat) into consideration, and therefore may place a client who displays a high level of muscle mass into the obese category.
+It is therefore essential for the Nutritional Advisor/NRN to consider the distribution of total body weight and to not draw conclusions based only on weight.